 Exhibitor Responsibilities

-As an exhibitor, you must ensure the health, safety and welfare of your employees, contractors and visitors as far as is reasonably practicable throughout the exhibition.
+As an Exhibitor, you must ensure the health, safety and welfare of your employees, contractors and visitors as far as is reasonably practicable throughout the exhibition.
 You should ensure that your actions (or in-actions) do not give rise to accidents, injuries or unsafe working environments, provide proper information, instruction and training and supervise all parties throughout the show.
 You should also check that any contractors, suppliers, agents, etc that you may be using have a Health and Safety Policy, suitable to the exhibition environment.

-Your attention is drawn to the Health and Safety at Work etc Act 1974 and the regulations made under this act and are reminded that the duties imposed by these laws are not reduced, regardless of whether an employer is in their own office or participating at an exhibition.
+Your attention is drawn to the Health and Safety at Work etc Act 1974 and the regulations made under this act and you are reminded that the duties imposed by these laws are not reduced, regardless of whether an employer is in their own office or participating at an exhibition.
 Failure to do so represents a breach of the law, and could result in the prosecution of an exhibitor/contractor by the Health and Safety Executive (HSE).

 Among the statutory duties owed under Health and Safety legislation the following are particularly relevant, although this list is by no means exhaustive: